Trump's doctor says Trump bodyguard 'raided' his office, took files

 During Trump's presidential campaign, Bornstein wrote a letter declaring "unequivocally" that Trump would be the healthiest president in history.
 He called Trump's health "astonishingly excellent."
 The Trump campaign released the letter in December 2015.

-Bornstein told NBC News in 2016 that he wrote the note in just five minutes while a limo sent by the candidate waited outside his office.
+That's a different story than the one Bornstein told in 2016, when he said he wrote the note while a limo sent by the candidate waited outside his office.

-Asked how he could justify saying Trump would be the healthiest president ever, Bornstein said, "I like that sentence, to be quite honest with you, and all the rest of them are either sick or dead."
+"I think I picked up his kind of language and then just interpreted it to my own," he said.

+The 2015 letter ended with a hyperbolic declaration that Trump would be the healthiest president ever.
+Bornstein says he interpreted the line as "black humor."